bmanders716/bmanders716.github.io/cookbook.md

   -- stewed in milk, 285
   -- -- -- stock, 286

-  MacÈdoine of vegetables, 289
+  MacÈ§Øine of vegetables, 289

-  Mackerel ‡ la Normande, 119
+  Mackerel ‡†¨a Normande, 119

   Mayonnaise of fowl, 104
   -- -- salmon, 279